 Best practice tips

-As this decision demonstrates, it is important that tenants who wish to vacate a rental property during a tenancy are aware that they must provide a Notice to Leave Form (Form 12) to the lessor in accordance with the Act.
+As this decision demonstrates, it is important that tenants who wish to vacate a rental property during a tenancy are aware that they must provide a Notice of Intention to Leave (Form 13) to the lessor in accordance with the Act.

 In circumstances where domestic or family violence is a reason for the co-tenant leaving the property during a tenancy, it is best practice for property managers to refer the co-tenant directly to the Residential Tenancies Authority for advice.